Officers

 Rohit Negi

-Rohit Negi is an Associate Professor and Director of the Centre for Community Knowledge (CCK) at Dr. B. R. Ambedkar University Delhi (AUD).
+Rohit Negi is an Associate Professor of Public Policy and Management at IIM-Calcutta.
 Trained as an Urban Planner and Geographer, Rohit’s interests are at the interface of urbanization, environmental change, and STS.
 Rohit has researched subterranean, built, and atmospheric urban processes in Southern Africa and India.
 His recent work is on the technosciences, politics, and representations of air pollution in the Delhi region.
 Apart from academic publications, including the co-authored ‘Atmosphere of Collaboration’ (Routledge), this work has led to meaningful engagement with the regional scientific community as well as Delhi-based artists.
-Rohit has led the design of new programs in Urban Studies at AUD, from undergraduate to doctoral studies, that are fairly unique in the Indian academic space both in terms of their content and pedagogical approach, bringing together elements from design and humanities education.
-At CCK, Rohit leads work on the ‘People’s Geography of Delhi’ that documents and disseminates stories of the city’s settling, in habitation, and everyday lives through its diverse neighborhoods.
-This project has taken the form of in-situ pop-up museums and exhibitions, popular illustrated and bilingual publications, and the creation of short films that are in the public domain.
-Rohit has served on the 4S Carson Prize Committee (2019) and was a faculty mentor to the 6S Sketch Group Program (2022).
+Before moving to IIM, Rohit led the design of new programs in Urban Studies at Ambedkar University Delhi, from undergraduate to doctoral studies, that are fairly unique in the Indian academic space both in terms of their content and pedagogical approach, bringing together elements from design and humanities education.
+Rohit has served on the 4S Fleck Prize Committee (2024), 4S Carson Prize Committee (2019) and was a faculty mentor to the 6S Sketch Group Program (2022).

 Melissa Creary